 - include analysis of how it understands it would be resolved, any risks to its resolution and the steps taken or plans made to remove or reduce those risks;

 - submit a report of its assessment to the PRA (‘report’) every two years starting from September 2020; and

 - publicly disclose summaries of its report every two years starting from the end of May 2021.

 - arrangements for a firm undergoing significant corporate restructuring; and

 - board-level engagement and accountability for preparing and approving a firm’s report.

 Responses and next steps

-This consultation closes on Friday 5 April 2019.
-The PRA invites feedback on the proposals set out in this consultation, in particular on the proposed dates for in-scope firms’ submissions and disclosures and how they may interact with firms’ closed periods and other reporting requirements.
+This consultation closed on Friday 5 April 2019.
+The PRA invited feedback on the proposals set out in this consultation, in particular on the proposed dates for in-scope firms’ submissions and disclosures and how they may interact with firms’ closed periods and other reporting requirements.
 Please address any comments or enquiries to RAF_Consultation_2018@bankofengland.co.uk.

 It is likely that the PRA will consider changes to existing PRA policies in due course, with a view to better aligning them with the RAF.